 Bananas: The recipe will work best with ripe, fully yellow bananas with some brown spots on the edges (see photo for reference).

-Vanilla extract: I used vanilla extract in liquid form.
+Vanilla extract: I used liquid vanilla extract.
 This is the most affordable version, but can be substituted for vanilla paste or vanilla pod.

 The order of adding fruit isn't super important as long as you add liquids first.
 As a general rule, always add heavier fruit first.